 What are Pageviews?

-Pageview is a metric.
-Everytime a webpage is viewed or loaded/reloaded is counted as a pageview (or pageview hit, page tracking hit).
-Repeated views of a page are also counted and added in the total pageviews.
-It is the total number of pages viewed.
-Also known as page impression.
+A pageview is a metric.
+Whenever a webpage gets viewed or loaded/reloaded, that is what you call a pageview (or pageview hit, page tracking hit).

+The total pageviews include repeated views of a page.
+It is the total number of pages viewed, which is also known as a page impression.

-It is the request to load an html file of a website.
+It consists of the request to load an HTML file of a website.

 Pageview and Page Visit

-Whereas a page visit is counted for the number of sessions for the visitor.
+As previously stated, a pageview is every time a page gets loaded or reloaded.
+At the same time, a page visit counts for the number of visitors’ sessions.
 One visit session can have multiple pages.